 - Deliver to its property holder:

-- A certified copy of Descendant’s death certificate.
+- A certified copy of Decedent’s death certificate.

 - A copy of the Trust provisions appointing the successor Trustee and providing for his/her succession.